 Includes the study of measurements, atomic theory, chemical bonding, nomenclature, stoichiometry, solutions, acid and base, gas laws, and condensed states.
-Laboratory experiments.
-Demonstrate the above concepts qualitatively and quantitatively.
+Laboratory experiments demonstrate the above concepts qualitatively and quantitatively.
 Designed for non-science majors, students in occupational and health programs, or students with no chemistry background.
 Prerequisite: MAT 055.
 This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-SC1.

-CHE 102 Introduction to Chemistry II with Lab: GT-SC1
+CHE 102 Intro to Chemistry II/Lab: SC1

 Focuses on introductory organic and biochemistry (sequel to Introduction to Chemistry I).
 This course includes the study of hybridization of atomic orbitals for carbon, nomenclature of both organic and biochemical compounds, physical and chemical properties of various functional groups of organic chemistry, and physical and chemical properties of biochemical compounds along with their biochemical pathways.
 Laboratory experiments are included.
-Prerequisite: CHE 101 OR PERMISSION OF THE INSTRUCTOR This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-SC1.

-CHE 109 General, Organic, and Biochemistry 4 credits
+CHE 109 General, Organic, and Biochemistry